bulve/college-applicant-classifier/README.md

 * If Applicant is not qualified as Rejected by any of Classifications from providers of type Rejection
 and not qualified as Accepted by all Classifications by provider of type Acceptance, then Applicant will be classified as _Further Review_.

+Classifier implementation can be created using ClassifierBuilder.

-To supply custom Classifications to Classifier:
+First option how to supply custom Classification to Classifier:
 1. Create provider that implements ClassificationProvider.
-2. Add custom Classifications to created provider.
+2. Add custom Classification to created provider.
-3. Register provider as service in recources/META-INF/services.
+3. Register provider as service in resources/META-INF/services.
+4. Use ClassifierBuilder to build Classifier without supplying your own ClassifierConfig.

+Second option how to supply custom Classification to Classifier:
+1. Create providers that implements ClassificationProvider.
+2. Add custom Classification to created provider.
+3. Create ClassifierConfig with previously created providers.
+4. Use ClassifierBuilder to build Classifier with previously created ClassifierConfig.